jethronap/AsylumDataKU_website/_coverpage.md

 # Asylum data <small>analysis</small>

-> Mini website for reporting and communicating research results from the Danish Refugee Apeals Board (Flygtningenævnet) database.
+> Mini website for communicating research results from the exploration of public and open databases.

 <!-- [Proceed](project.md) -->